India and the Geopolitics of the Indian Ocean

 A lot depends on the United States.
 America is beginning to look like Paul Kennedy’s “overstretched” imperial power.
 The United States continues to run large yearly government deficits.
 Interest payments on America’s national debt is already equal to America’s military budget and is forecasted (Congressional Budget Office) to increase by about the same amount as future income tax revenue.
 America may be reducing its military presence in Europe.
 It also may be forced to reduce its naval and air power in the Persian Gulf and the Indian Ocean as it concentrates on the growing Chinese naval power in the western Pacific.
 A substitute allied military force aimed at China could include India.

-India is on a path to become the third largest economy in the world, passing Germany and Japan.
-In 2025, India’s GDP was $4.1 trillion compared to Japan’s $.3 trillion and Germany’s $5.0 trillion.
+India began to change policies in the 1990s, becoming more open to domestic manufacturing investment, foreign investment, and trade.
+India is now on a path to become the third largest economy in the world, passing Germany and Japan.
+In 2025, India’s GDP was $4.1 trillion compared to Japan’s $4.3 trillion and Germany’s $5.0 trillion.
 India could pass Japan as soon as 2027 and Germany in 2028 if current growth rates continue.
+Some Indian commentators have noted wryly that India now has a larger economy than its former colonial master, England.

-A comment about growth rates.
+A comment about compound growth rates.
 India has been growing at 7% per year.
-If it can continue this growth rate, its economy will double in 10 years and be four times as large in 20 years; in 20 years, India’s economy could be as big as China’s is now.
+If it can continue this growth rate, its economy will double in 10 years and be four times as large in 20 years.
+In 20 years, India’s economy could be as big as China’s is now, about $19 trillion.
 Japan and Germany are growing at 1-2% per year.
 If this continues, they will double in size in 35-70 years.

-Of the five countries, India’s birth rate is the highest.
+Of the five largest economies, India’s birth rate is the highest.
 It is currently at replacement compared to very low birth rates in China, Japan, and Germany.
-America’s birth rate is also below replacement.
 Population in China, Japan, and Germany is beginning to fall.
-Population in the United States will grow slowly if net immigration is positive; if not, the United States will reach its maximum population in 2031 (Congressional Budget Office’s latest estimate).

 As a result, India has a younger population with 40% under the age of 25.
 It will be facing the problems and costs of a rapidly-increasing older population later than the other four countries.
 On the other hand, India, like China, has high youth unemployment.